gabpedroza/IDP-M208/IDP/docs/Electrical_documentation.md

 ### TCS3472S colour sensor
 It needs pull-up resistors on SDA (green) and SCL; $\mathrm{10k}\Omega$ works.
 Its address is 0x29 (you can tell the pull up is not working if the Pico picks up an address that is not 0x29 = 41).

+The sensor needs to be around 3mm from the box (ideally closer but not further) to reliably detect the colour of it.

 The sensor was extremely volatile as tested.
 The numbers were stable, but it would recurrently disconnect from I2C, hence, a fault-tolerant code is needed, e.g. (adapted from handout):

 ```python